gbuzykin/uxs-tests/README.md

 which are checked for occurrence to select tests to be included or excluded from testing session.

 Normally, tests return zero in case of success and non-zero otherwise.
-But for some special test categories these return values are collected to be represented in the form of table.
-It's useful e.g.  for performance tests.
+But for some special test categories these return values are collected to be represented in the form of a table.
+It's useful for e.g. performance tests.

 ## How to Build `std-ext` Library and the Test-Suite